Ciekce/Stormphrax/README.md

 (note that this does *not* automatically disable `pext` and `pdep` for pre-Zen 3 AMD CPUs that implement them in microcode)

 ### Note:
-- If you have an AMD Zen 1 (Ryzen x 1xxx) or 2 (Ryzen x 2xxx) CPU, use the `avx2` build even though your CPU supports BMI2.
+- If you have an AMD Zen 1 (Ryzen x 1xxx), Zen+ (Ryzen x 2xxx) or Zen 2 (Ryzen x 3xxx) CPU, use the `avx2` build even though your CPU supports BMI2.
 These CPUs implement the BMI2 instructions `pext` and `pdep` in microcode, which makes them unusably slow for Stormphrax's purposes.

 ## Building
 **The makefile is not intended for building by users.
 It exists purely for OpenBench compliance.**